 Waves carry energy like memories.
 The kinetic energy is stored in a chain of orbits, which taper into the depths.
 The orbiting particles are generated by the wind rippling the ocean surface.
 The more wind, the larger the wave, the deeper they reach.
 When the deepest orbits are compressed against the seabed, the whole chain is squeezed upward, causing the wave to break, which can be likened to memories being released in response to a stimulus.
 The entire reef could represent the memory bank of experience needed to interact in society—the cultural values within which the psyche develops.
 The integrity of the reef could represent the satisfying sense that things fit together in the world.
-The breadth of the surf zone could signify psychological development, with larger swells breaking further out to sea.
+The length and breadth of the surf zone could signify psychological development, with larger swells breaking further out to sea.
 Of course, life is hard and sometimes self-esteem subsides like a dying swell, with problems erupting into consciousness like rocky outcrops that distort the wave, making it harder to ride.

 Extending the analogy further, total disconnection from the wave could be characterised by two scenarios, each representing a disconnected state of mind.
 One is a wipeout followed by the threat of being dragged onto exposed reef.
 The other is the decision to abandon one surf break in search of another.
 In this scenario, paddling across the ominous depths would be equivalent to unfamiliar circumstances that cause you to feel disoriented because your awareness continues to be directed at the world, but without the familiar values that give it meaning.
 Since making sense necessarily involves values, this is as futile as trying to catch a swell in the open ocean.
 Meaning depends on culture, just as a breaking wave depends on the seabed.
 By contrast, getting dragged across the reef would represent a situation in which the individual is forced to confront unfamiliar circumstances.